bugsnag/bugsnag-unity/README.md

 Install the Bugsnag notifier from within the Asset Store [here]().

-Once you have installed the notifier, import it into your project.
-Then attach the Bugsnag notifier to a GameObject in your first scene.
+Alternatively you can download the unitypackage file from within our [Github repository](https://github.com/bugsnag/bugsnag-unity/raw/master/bugsnag.unitypackage).
+Once the package has downloaded, double click it to import the Bugsnag notifier into your Unity project.

+Then select a GameObject within your first scene.
+This scene should be the first scene loaded when starting your game, i.e. the loading scene for example.
+With a GameObject selected, click "Add Component" within the inspector in the Unity editor.
+Then select Scripts and then Bugsnag from the dropdown.

 Finally you should configure your ApiKey by selecting the GameObject in the Unity editor and setting the ApiKey in the inspector.